open-source-tabletop/devils-bluff/devils-bluff.md

 - You can include up to 2 Legends in your gang.
 - You must include at least 2 Hired Guns in your gang.
 - You can include as many Drifters in your gang as you like.
+- You may take only 2 weapons per model.
+- You may only take one of each type of special weapon.

 ### 1 Leader - Free